seung-lab/corgie/docs/source/walkthrough/set_up_directory.rst

 Using Cloud Storage
 -------------------
 To use cloud storage, set the ``CORGIE_WALKTHROUGH_PATH`` to the cloud path.
-Refer to `cloud-volume Documentation <https://github.com/seung-lab/cloud-volume>`_ for path formatting options. ``cloud-volume`` datasets stored in cloud storage can be visualized in Neuroglancer the storage bucket is configured correctly.
-For cloud storage configuration details, please refer to `Neuroglancer Documentation <https://github.com/google/neuroglancer>`_
+Refer to `cloud-volume Documentation <https://github.com/seung-lab/cloud-volume>`_ for path formatting options. ``cloud-volume`` datasets stored in cloud storage can be visualized in Neuroglancer.
+The cloud storage bucket may need special configuration in order for the data to be accessible through Neuroglancer.
+Please refer to `Neuroglancer Documentation <https://github.com/google/neuroglancer>`_ for configuration details.